-(a) the regulation and supervision of persons undertaking regulated activities (i.e. deposit-taking, investment business, services to collective investment schemes, fiduciary services, money transmission services) in or from the Isle of Man;
+- the regulation and supervision of persons undertaking regulated activities in respect of deposit taking, investment business, services to collective investment schemes, fiduciary services and money transmission services, in or from the Isle of Man;

-(b) the maintenance and development of the regulatory regime for regulated activities; and
+- the maintenance and development of the regulatory regime for all of the above;

-(c) the oversight of directors and persons responsible for the management, administration or affairs of commercial entities.
+- the oversight of directors and persons responsible for the management, administration or affairs of commercial entities;

-The work of the Commission is overseen by seven Commissioners appointed by the Treasury, subject to the approval of Tynwald.
-The Chief Executive is also a Commissioner.
-The Commission is structured in divisions, as shown on the structure chart.
+The work of the Authority is overseen by nine Members appointed by the Treasury, subject to the approval of Tynwald.
+The Chief Executive is also a Member.

-In discharging its functions the Commission is required to have regard to the —
+In discharging its functions the Authority is required to have regard to the